glambrig/python-42/README.md

         #new_list would be ['a', "hello"]

 ### The `os` module
-    Used to interact with OS stuff (read/write/open/close files, filesystem, environment variables, etc.).
+    Used to interact with OS stuff (filesystem, environment variables, etc.).
     Make sure to:
         import os

     See https://www.w3schools.com/python/module_os.asp

+    Note: opening, reading, writing, closing files is done in standard python with no external modules via the open(), {object}.read(), {object}.write(), and close() functions respectively.

 -------------------------------------------------